Webhook Payload Reference

 Custom headers

-The custom_headers field on a webhook adds static key/value headers to every
+The custom_headers field on a webhook adds static name and value headers to

-delivery request.
-This is useful for passing an API key or a shared secret to
+every delivery request.
+Use it to send an API key or a shared secret to your

 {